Informatics Graduate Certificate

 - Public Health Informatics (BMI 6701)

-All of the existing courses offered in the department will be available to certificate students, although the research courses are less appropriate.
+The remainder of the 15 credit hours should be selected to meet your learning objectives.
 It is expected that at least 12 of the 15 required hours will be from the Biomedical Informatics Department or Nursing Informatics Program course list.
+All of the existing courses offered in the departments will be available to certificate students, although the research courses are less appropriate. https://www.utah.edu/students/catalog.php

 Standard course prerequisite requirements will be followed as with degree seeking students.
 Students must earn at least a B- in each course in order to receive credit for the certificate.
 A faculty advisor will be assigned to each student to guide them in selecting courses that best meet their needs.